Is the FPWS - Faculty of Party Wall Surveyors Disciplinary Panel fit for purpose?

 Mr Stuart Frame formerly of Staple Inn Chambers is well known in party wall circles as a barrister specialising in party wall matters.
 I have been reliably informed by the Faculty that he heads up their Professional Standards, which he also confirmed.
 It is my opinion, gained from recent experience, that Mr Stuart Frame has set a very low threshold for the application of professional standards, whether this is his doing or not I do not know, all I know is that it is his department.
 The head of Professional Standards appears to allow the Disciplinary Panel to make erroneous decisions that have no legal or sensible basis, given that that Mr David Turner stated that the ex parte Award was invalid but subsequently stated to a County Court judge that the ex parte Award was / is valid.
 David Turner is still a member of the FPWS despite basing his complaint about me on what can only be described as false information, which he confirmed by admitting to the judge in the County Court that the ex parte Award is valid.

 I had previously stated on this webpage that Mr Stuart Frame of Staple Inn Chambers, in his capacity as head of Professional Standards of the Faculty of Party Wall Surveyors would have agreed with the disciplinary panel’s decision against me.
-Mr Frame informed me that he played no part in the Disciplinary Panel’s decision (reasons given accepted by me) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my my reference was both ‘derogatory and false’.
+Mr Stuart Frame informed me that he played no part in the Disciplinary Panel’s decision (yet he heads up the FPWS Professional Standards) ‘I can therefore neither agree nor disagree with the Disciplinary Panel’s decision against you, simply because I know absolutely nothing about the substance of the matter.’ he appears to have known enough as he further stated that my my reference was both ‘derogatory and false’.
 I wonder what the response would have been had I praised the Disciplinary Panel?
 If he found my associating him with their decision derogatory and false I can only suggest that Mr Stuart Frame agrees with me, after all who would want o be associated with such a panel?